 Check out the Vegan on the Map website, where you'll find a page for every country in the world, with maps and links to vegan resources, events and animal sanctuaries there.
-For 2018, there are still a few spots left on tours to Morocco, South Africa, Indonesia, Australia and France, and lots more destinations coming up in 2019.
+In 2020, they have tours scheduled for Madagascar, China and Northern Italy, among many other destinations.

 Vegan Epicure Travel offers a range of experiences, excursions, tours and retreats.
 Experiences range from 90 minutes to 3 hours and include activities such as local vegan food tours and cooking classes.
 Tours and retreats, on the other hand, are weeklong global escapes that take small groups on exciting adventures, from urban to rural and everything in between.

-In addition to the various tours they offer in Portuguese, this Brazilian company has recently started offering a vegan walking tour of São Paulo, Brazil in English.
+In addition to the various tours they offer in Portuguese, this Brazilian company also offers a vegan walking tour of São Paulo, Brazil in English.
 The SPVeg Gourmet Tour runs every Saturday and starts with a vegan breakfast at a local eatery called Vaca Ateliê Culinário.

 Over the course of the 4-hour tour, you will explore many of São Paulo's neighborhoods, such as Lapa, Pinheiros and Vila Madalena.
-You will also stop for lunch at a local restaurant called Subte Vegan.
+You will also enjoy some of the best vegan food in São Paulo!
+Including stop for lunch at a local restaurant called Subte Vegan.